The Jewish LobbyThe largest single-issue lobby in the USA

 Newton and Rochelle Becker Charitable Trust

-New York Solidarity Network PAC*
+New York Solidarity Network*

 New York State Young Democrats Jewish Caucus